 *Clinical research to back up these claims can also be found in the individual articles for each topic.

-Explore more about what DHT is really all about in the articles below.
+Explore more about what DHT is all about in the articles below.
 You will learn how DHT works in the body, why it is important, and what are the pros and cons of having high levels of DHT in your bloodstream.
-DHT isn’t that bad for you, after all.
+DHT isn’t ALL that bad for you, after all.